gspia/reflex-dom-htmlea/README.md

 ## Introduction

 This library provides fucntions that help to avoid non-conforming htlm and writing typos leading to runtime errors.
+Library provides a reasonable coverage of elements and attributes.

 So you can write